fbpx

 At the vegetable section I bought fresh apricots and tomatoes.
 I also tasted a lot of different kinds of olives, until settling on a black, very mild-tasting kind, which I bought half a kilo of.
 Edible souvenirs are the best!

-Welcome to Mitzie Mee, a website about food, restaurants and things to do in New York City
+Welcome to Mitzie Mee, a website about food, travel, and New York City

 Mitzie Mee Shop